qwaneu/qwaneu.github.io/_posts/2016-05-26-xp2016-software-engineering-in-a-digitized-world.md

 # Antifragile

-Good weather does not make good sails.
+Good weather does not make good sailorss.
 Fragile -> Robust -> Anti-fragile.

 If you take a look at the really robust systems today - they are not trying to be robust, but anti-fragile.
 Fragile systems built up hidden risk and catastrophic failure.